mike-fabian/ibus-typing-booster/content/docs/user/index.md

 * Appearance tab:
     * Set “Preedit underline” to “None”

-With these settings, no candidate lists will ever pop up because one would need to press a key to enable a suggestion but all such keys have been removed from the “enable_lookup” command.
-So candidate lists are never shown, just like in ibus-m17n.
+With these settings, no candidate lists will appear, as all key bindings for the “enable_lookup” command have been removed.
+This behavior matches ibus-m17n, where candidate lists are never shown.

-Binding the command “commit_and_forward_key” to the key “Left” also makes the behaviour more similar to ibus-m17n, by default “Left” does not commit but move the cursor left into the preedit.
+Additionally, binding the “commit_and_forward_key” command to the “Left” key ensures that the behavior is consistent with ibus-m17n, where pressing "Left" does not move the cursor but commits the preedit text.

-No user input is recorded because of enabling the option “Off the record mode”.
-Recording user input would be useless because stuff learned from user input is normally used to improve the quality of the suggestions based on previous input.
-But if there are never any suggestions, there is no need to record user input at all.
+Enabling “Off the record mode” prevents user input from being recorded.
+This is useful because recording input is typically meant to improve suggestions based on prior input—something unnecessary when suggestions are disabled.

-Without candidate lists, dictionaries are useless, therefore it doesn’t matter which dictionaries are setup in the “Dictionaries and input methods” tab.
-One can remove them all or leave them there, it doesn’t matter.
+Since dictionaries are also irrelevant without candidate lists, they can be removed entirely or left as-is—it makes no difference.

-The “normal” typing booster keeps text in the preedit util a word is finished because it tries to predict the completion of the word.
-But when the settings are restricted in the above way, there is no preediction possible and thus it is pointless to keep text in the preedit any longer than absolutely necessary to make the transliteration of the selected m17n input method work.
-Therefore, when typing booster is used with such restricted settings, it commits text as early as possible, just like ibus-m17n does.
+By default, Typing Booster retains text in the preedit until a word is completed to predict completions.
+However, with the restricted settings outlined above, predictions are disabled, so Typing Booster commits text as soon as possible, just like ibus-m17n.

-But as setting up typing booster in this special restricted way is a bit tediuos, typing booster make this easy by offering extra engines which are already setup by default to emulate ibus-m17n.
+To simplify this setup process, Typing Booster offers preconfigured engines that emulate ibus-m17n out of the box.
 For example:

 ```
 $ ibus list-engine  | grep latn-post